Kiopp/Dungeon-Crawler-Game/README.md

 ```
 -enableCodeCoverage
 ```
-- The code coverage information is presented as an html page.
-The html file will be located at `\Dungeon Crawler\CodeCoverage\Report`.
+- The code coverage information is presented as an HTML page.
+The HTML file will be located at `\Dungeon Crawler\CodeCoverage\Report`.
 - The system also saves a less detailed history of all the code coverage you do as xml files at `\Dungeon Crawler\CodeCoverage\Report-history`.
 - If you also want to generate .svg and .png badges, add the following flag to the command:
 ```